"Redwood" (Hill H.M., 1948)

-We are a member of the AHS and have been growing daylilies for quite a few years now.
+We have been growing daylilies for quite a few years now.
 I got my first daylilies about 30 years ago when I was hunting in the spring and came up on the ruins of an old house.
 The only thing left was a few rock footers and two big clumps of some kind of flowers that were getting ready to bloom but hadn't opened yet.
 Since I have a degree in Horticulture and I love flowers I came back in about a week and they were all blooming.
 They were the old orange daylilies but one clump were orange doubles.
 Since I was hunting with a shovel this time and not a gun I dug me a small clump of each and still have them today.
 Daylilies are addictive and I can't seem to get enough.
 I'm always seeing a new daylily that is different and I just got to have it.
 So once you're hooked there is no turning back.
 We're excited about the upcoming season of 2015 and look forward to a lot of new blooms this year.

 Most pictures are from my garden but some pictures are from different sources and will be noted of their origin when possible.
 Hopefully by the end of this season they all can be replaced by my own pictures.

 Contact Us by: